Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • Do you need to transfer the mailboxes based on delegates to keep those permissions?
 Mailboxes containing delegates must be moved in the same batch for permissions to migrate completely.
 However, when using Microsoft’s native solution, many permissions fail to migrate at all.

-Let’s take a look at how ShareGate can help you achieve a smooth and successful tenant-to-tenant migration no matter how large or complex the tenants that you’re migrating are.
+Let’s take a look at how ShareGate can help you pull off a smooth, successful tenant-to-tenant migration—no matter how big or complex things get.

 How ShareGate can help with mailbox migration